 Apartments

-Downtown is primarily an apartment market.
+Downtown Phoenix is primarily an apartment market.

 Condos and Townhomes

-Limited but available.
+Condos and townhomes are limited but available.
 Most are concentrated near Roosevelt Row, Central Avenue, and the Warehouse District.

 Prices typically range from the mid-$300,000s to $700,000 and higher depending on the building, views, parking, and HOA structure.